syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/syntax-highlighting.md

 ### Multiple language configuration

-EditControl supports multiple language configuration, which helps to configure one or more language in single language configuration.
+The EditControl supports multiple language configuration helps to configure one or more languages in single language configuration.

-The following code example illustrates HTML with JScript language configuration.

 {% highlight xaml %}